Lanchester Valley Railway: Bridges

 The NER built a number of substantial stone bridges along the line to span the River Browney, but the largest was located 1.5 mi east of Knitsley over Kitsley Burn.
 Needing to span a valley which was 700 ft across, the railway chose a wooden structure, which when finished was a maximum of 70 ft high.
 At the outbreak of World War I, the bridge was found to be in need of major repairs, and so under instruction from the Ministry of War and with assistance from the army, the NER replaced the structure with an embankment using colliery slag and old ballast.

 Operations

 In 1870, Lord Lambton accepted an application to search for coal, and the following year it was found.
 After the agreement of suitable mineral rights leases, the NER in anticipation double-tracked the entire length of the line.
-Collieries subsequently opened at Bearpark, Malton, Lanchester and Langley Park, all served by the railway.
+Collieries subsequently opened at Bearpark, Malton, Lanchester and Langley Park; all were served by the railway.

 Passenger numbers were always light on the line, mainly from coal miners taking early morning and late night works trains, and later from workers travelling to Consett.
-The expansion of the coal mines in the late Victoria era resulted in the additional opening of a station at Aldin Grange in 1883 (renamed Bearpark in 1927).
+The expansion of the coal mines in the late Victoria era resulted in the additional opening of a station at Aldin Grange in 1883,which was renamed Bearpark in 1927.

 The line became part of the London and North Eastern Railway during the Grouping of 1923.
 Passenger numbers fell as the various collieries closed, and the LNER ceased regular passenger services at the outbreak of World War II.